-At Mosman & Monson Attorneys at Law the goal when we handle custody cases is to serve the best interests of the children.
+At Mosman Law Offices the goal when we handle custody cases is to serve the best interests of the children.
 Ideally, parents will work together with that common goal in mind.
-At Mosman & Monson Attorneys at Law we seek to achieve an agreement between parents addressing a parenting schedule acceptable to all parties.
+At Mosman Law Offices we seek to achieve an agreement between parents addressing a parenting schedule acceptable to all parties.
 But sometimes an agreement is not possible, despite our best efforts.
-Mosman & Monson Attorneys at Law can help you:
+Mosman Law Offices can help you:

 Understand Your Rights